 Some readers have had issues with the whipped topping not getting thick.
 What is usually the issue is the machine used to whip it.

 I find a blender works best for this recipe.
-I have made it in a standard blender and in my Blendtec, with great success; however, I do not recommend using a food processor.
+I have made it in a standard blender and in my Blendtec (update 2015: which I eventually got rid of because, well, honestly, it was just one more kitchen gadget cluttering up my life and not necessary at all) with great success; however, I do not recommend using a food processor.
 (I’m sure a VitaMix would work well, too, based on my Blendtec results.)

-- ⅓ cup confectioners' sugar (heaping; if you do not eat corn, you can buy a corn-free confectioners' sugar, or make your own.)
+- 1/3 cup confectioners’ sugar (heaping; if you do not eat corn, you can buy a corn-free confectioners’ sugar, or make your own with this recipe) UPDATE: as of 2015 I no longer use confectioner’s sugar in my recipes, and now I make this recipe without it, and it works just as well.

 - 1 teaspoon pure vanilla extract